steipete/speaking/README.md

 This talk was made for iOS Conf SG 2021. [slides](https://speakerdeck.com/steipete/continuous-integration-for-the-rest-of-us) [video](https://vimeo.com/503127515)

 Feedback from Attendees via Zoom: "thank you. great talk."
 "Peter!
 I'm impressed by your optimism :)" "Super cool the script about removing default apps, adding that to my dot files!"
-"Honestly installing Xcode on just one machine does it for me!"
+"Honestly installing Xcode on just one machine does it for me!" ["Thank you Peter, amazing talk 👏🏻👏🏻👏🏻"](https://twitter.com/zntfdr/status/1352569199705513985?s=21)

 ### Topics 2020